 Although LRCT was founded almost 50 years ago, its maturation as a professionally staffed organization is more recent, and much of the organization's institutional knowledge and expertise lies with its more tenured staff and longtime Board members.
 The next Executive Director must assess the current organizational structure to leverage and best support the team of experts while also optimizing staffing for the goals ahead.
 With stronger internal functionality and role clarity, the Executive Director will cultivate an environment where staff can thrive in their individual roles and work towards larger organizational strategic goals.
-To that end, the Executive Director will make three critical hires for the organization: an Advancement Director, a Stewardship Director, and a third opening, which is flexible, based on organizational needs determined once the Executive Director will be responsible for crucial decisions around expanding the headquarters and the headcount of the Trust and ensuring its staff and volunteers are provided with the necessary resources to carry out the mission.
+To that end, the Executive Director will make three critical hires for the organization: an Advancement Director, a Stewardship Director, and a third opening, which is flexible, based on organizational needs determined once the Executive Director is identified.
+As the staff of LRCT grows, so will the physical space it operates out of.
+The Executive Director will be responsible for crucial decisions around expanding the headquarters and the headcount of the Trust and ensuring its staff and volunteers are provided with the necessary resources to carry out the mission.